 Belkin has provided our Setup Assistant software to make installing your Router a simple and easy task.
 You can use it to get your Router up and running in minutes.
-The Setup Assistant requires that your Windows 2000, XP, or Vista computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
+The Setup Assistant requires that your Windows 2000 or XP computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
 If it is not, you must use the "Alternate Setup Method" section of this User Manual to configure your Router.
-Additionally, if you are using an operating system other than Windows 2000, XP, or Vista, you must set up the Router using the "Alternate Setup Method" section of this User Manual.
+Additionally, if you are using an operating system other than Windows 2000 or XP, you must set up the Router using the "Alternate Setup Method" section of this User Manual.

-Step 1 Hardware Connections - Follow the Quick Installation Guide (QIG)
+Hardware Connections - Follow the Quick Installation Step 1 Guide (QIG)

-1.1 Unplug your modem's power cord.
-Place the Router next to the modem with the antennas raised.
+Unplug your modem's power Α. cord.
+Put the Router next to the modem.
+Raise the Router's antennas.

-1.2 Locate the networking cable that connects your modem and computer.
-Unplug that cable from your modem, and plug it into any gray port on the back of the Router.

-1.3 Find your new networking cable (included in the box with your Router) and connect it to the yellow port on the back of the Router.
-Connect the other end to your modem, in the port that's now free.

-1.4 Plug in your modem's power cord.
+- Β. Locate the networking cable that connects your modem and computer.
+Unplug that cable from your modem, and plug it into any gray port on the back of the Router. - C. Find your new networking cable (included in the box with your Router) and connect it to the yellow port on the back of the Router.
+Connect the other end to your modem, in the port that's now free. - D. Plug in your modem's power cord.
 Wait 60 seconds for the modem to start up.
 Plug the Router's power supply into the black port on the back.
-Plug the other end into the wall outlet.

-1.5 Wait 20 seconds for the Router to start up.
+Plug the other end into the wall outlet. - E. Wait 20 seconds for the Router to start up.
 Look at the display on the front of the Router.
 Make sure the "Wired" and "Router" icons are lit up in blue.
 If they are not, recheck your connections.
-3